sanketvega/MLHandsOn/README.md

 # MLHandsOn
-Practise problems from the book "hands-on machine learning with scikit-learn and tensorflow"
+Practice problems from the book "hands-on machine learning with scikit-learn and tensorflow"